Does this situation sound familiar to you?

 - low body temperature

-While effects of FAT can be serious and even permanent, for many women who treat the problem early on the long-term prognosis is considered to be good.
-Suffering permanent infertility, bone loss, or needing hospital visits and surgeries to correct injuries isn’t common when women work to correct the underlying issues — like their diet and energy needs.
+While effects of female athlete triad can be serious and even permanent, for many women who treat the problem early on the long-term prognosis is considered to be good.
+Suffering permanent infertility, bone loss, or needing hospital visits and surgeries to correct injuries aren’t common when women work to correct the underlying issues — like their diets and energy needs.

 Who’s Affected by Female Athlete Triad?

-As the name implies, female athletes are most as risk for female athletic triad.
-But this doesn’t mean you need to be an college athlete, competitor or professional — every young girl or woman is capable of dealing with FAT if they expend more energy than they take in!
+As the name implies, female athletes are most as risk for female athletic triad, but this doesn’t mean you need to be an college athlete, competitor or professional — every young girl or woman is capable of dealing with female athlete triad if she expends more energy than she takes in!

-The groups of women that are at the highest risk for developing female athletic triad include: (4)
+The groups of women who are at the highest risk for developing female athletic triad include:

-- female athletes who train vigorously (such as high school, college or professional athletes), especially if they’re under a lot of pressure from teammates, coaches or parents that can increase the likelihood for overtraining
+- female athletes who train vigorously (such as high school, college or professional athletes), especially if they’re under a lot of pressure from teammates, coaches or parents — this can increase the likelihood for overtraining

 - women who practice sports regularly for fun, especially sports that have an aesthetic component (like dancing, ballet, figure skating or gymnastics)